Anne Kaiser: Maryland House of Delegates

 Kaiser was sworn into the Maryland House of Delegates on January 8, 2003.
-She served as a member of the Ways and Means Committee from 2003 to 2021, and as its chair from 2017 to 2021, afterwards serving as a member of the Health and Government Operations Committee.
+She served as a member of the Ways and Means Committee from 2003 to 2021, and as its chair from 2017 to 2021, afterwards serving as a member of the Health and Government Operations Committee until 2025.
+In December 2025, House Speaker Joseline Peña-Melnyk named Healey as the vice chair of the Appropriations Committee.

 From 2015 to 2017, Kaiser served as the majority leader of the Maryland House of Delegates.

 Kaiser served as a delegate to the Democratic National Convention in 2004 and 2020.

 Political positions

 Education

 During the 2006 legislative session, Kaiser supported a bill that would weigh kids in schools.

 In April 2011, Kaiser spoke in support of Maryland's Dream Act, a bill that extended in-state tuition for undocumented immigrants.

 During the 2012 legislative session, Kaiser introduced a bill that would allow the Comptroller of Maryland to "garnish" a county's tax revenues to fully fund its school systems.
 The bill passed and was signed into law by Governor Martin O'Malley.

 In December 2014, Kaiser said that she would not support proposals by Governor-elect Larry Hogan to remove school boards' ability to authorize charter schools, but expressed openness to removing regulations from private schools.
 In November 2019, she criticized Hogan's objections to the Blueprint for Maryland's Future education reforms.
 During the 2020 legislative session, Kaiser opposed legislation that would mandate a post-Labor Day start day for school districts.